developersharif/websocket/README.md

 ## Examples

+### <a href="https://github.com/developersharif/websocket/tree/main/server/c">WebSocket in C with Example</a>

+Explore the nuts and bolts of WebSocket communication using pure C programming.
+This example showcases the <b>low-level implementation</b> details of creating WebSocket servers and clients, providing a solid foundation for understanding the underlying mechanisms.

 ### <a href="https://github.com/developersharif/websocket/tree/main/server/corePhp">Core PHP WebSocket Example</a>

 Get started with the fundamentals of using raw PHP to create WebSocket servers and clients.
 Ideal for understanding the <b>low-level mechanics</b> of WebSocket communication.